-POTENTIAL TAX SAVINGS FOR THE FOUR COMMUTER BENEFIT OPTIONS
+POTENTIAL SAVINGS FOR THE FIVE COMMUTER BENEFIT OPTIONS

-Potential tax savings to employer and employees for the various commuter benefit options are summarized in the table below.
-Employers should consult with their tax advisor regarding potential tax savings related to their commuter
+Potential savings to employer and employees for the various commuter benefit options are summarized in the table below.
+Employers should consult with their tax advisor regarding potential tax savings related to their commuter benefit program.
+[Note: this information is an example based on 2019 tax information.
+See IRS tax code for current rates and limits.]

-OPTION Employer Tax Benefit Employee Tax Benefit OPTION 1: Pre-Tax: Employer allows employee to exclude transit or vanpool fare from taxable income Private employer saves on payroll taxes: 7.79% on employee's transit/vanpool costs 8 .
+OPTION Employer Benefit Employee Benefit OPTION 1: Pre-Tax: Employer allows employee to exclude transit or vanpool fare from taxable income Private employer saves on payroll taxes: 7.79% on employee's transit/vanpool costs 8 .
 Employer saves up to \$238 per employee per year.
 Employee saves on federal and state income taxes, and the Social Security and Medicare taxes (7.65%), yielding average savings of 40% or more on transit/vanpool costs per year.
 Depending on tax bracket, employee can save up to \$982 per year.
 OPTION 2: Employer Provides Subsidy: to cover or reduce the employee's transit or vanpool fare.
 The amount provided is to cover the total cost of the commute up to an inflation ad- justed maximum (click here for the current maximum amount) Employer does not pay payroll taxes on the provided transit or vanpool subsidy (see IRS tax code for any updates or changes).
 Employers may also deduct the subsidy as a business expense.
 Employer-provided subsidy is tax-free to employee (see IRS tax code for any updates or changes).
 Employee takes home the entire value of the subsidy (saving on federal and State income taxes, and FICA taxes).
 OPTION 3: Employer provides transportation for employees in bus, shuttle or van Employer may be able to deduct cost of transportation such as a bus, shuttle or vanpool service as a business expense.
 The value of the employer-provided transportation is treated as a tax- free fringe benefit to the employee.
 In addition, if employee pays part of the cost, the employee share can be excluded from taxable wages , per Option 1, thus saving on federal and State income taxes, and FICA taxes.
-OPTION 4: Alternative Commuter Benefit Bicycle Subsidy - Employers can provide a monthly limit for qualified bicycle expenses.
+OPTION 4: Alternative Com- muter Benefit Bicycle Subsidy - Employers can provide a monthly limit for qualified bicycle expenses.
 The subsidy is not subject to payroll taxes.
 Employers may also deduct the subsidy as a business expense.
 (See IRS tax code for current limit.)
 Costs associated with implementation of measures outlined in Option 4a and Option 4b may be able to be deducted as a business expense.
 Note: If employer provides a subsidy for carpooling or walking, the value of this subsidy is taxable to both the employer and the employee.
 Bicycle Subsidy - Employee receives up to a monthly limit for qualified bicycling expenses tax-free, saving on federal and state income taxes. and FICA taxes.
 Note: If employer provides a subsidy for carpooling or walking, the value of this subsidy is taxable to both the employer and the employee.